rouge-ruby/rouge/docs/LexerDevelopment.md

 typing `bundle exec rake` at the command line.
 If everything works, you should see a series of dots.
 If you have an error, this will appear here, too.

+You can also run `bundle exec rake VERBOSE=1` to see all warnings.

 To see your visual sample, launch Rouge's visual test app by running `bundle exec rackup`.
 You can choose your sample from the complete list by going to <http://localhost:9292>.